ZetongLiu/zetongliu.github.io/README.md

-I'm a SDE at AIP.
+I'm anything but a software developer.